-There is a smoke detection system installed in the main room and kitchen.
-This will alert anyone in the building to the presence of a fire.
+There is a smoke detection system installed in all main rooms except downstairs meeting room, and it is installed in the corridor and vestibule.
+This will alert anyone in the building to the presence of a fire as the bells are located on both floors.
+There are also two break glass alarm points